T. Swift & the Electric Bag

 rating: **** stars

-With a distinctive raga flavor the instrumental 'Free From In 6' was one of the abum's more psychedelic offerings.
+With a distinctive raga flavor the instrumental "Free Forming" was one of the album's more psychedelic offerings.
 Loved the big, thudding bass line on this one.
-Which this one had been longer.
+Wish this one had been longer.

 3.)
 The Stinger (instrumental) - 2:36